Processing math: 100%

 Yes, that’s all a bit fiddly, and the code requires constant maintenance as the format of the source tables are changed by wikipedia editors, often in arbitrary ways.
 In the next section, we will compare the wikipedia source to a widely-used source provided by Johns Hopkins University in the US.
 Why doesn’t the WHO have a nice API for obtaining all these data, I hear you ask?
 That’s what humankind deserves.
 Anyway, in the meantime, thank goodness for wikipedia and its tireless contributors and editors, and thanks to the Johns Hopkins University team maintaining their version of the data.
 But I can’t help but feel that there ought to be a well-resourced, canonical source for these data, with a nice RESTful API.

-In the interests of brevity, we won’t display the scraped incidence and deaths data in a table here, but doing so would be good practice.3
+In the interests of brevity, we won’t display the scraped incidence and deaths data in a table here, but doing so would be good practice.The full version of this analysis uses the excellent gt library to display such tables for those who are interested.

 Checking the data